Assam Career : Assam Agricultural University Recruitment 2024

 Selection Procedure :

-Candidates may appear for a walk-in-interview on 16th December 2024 from 10:30 AM onwards
+Candidates may appear for a walk-in-interview on 16th December 2024 at 11 AM

-The venue is in office chamber of the Head, Department of Agricultural Biotechnology, Assam Agricultural University, Jorhat
+The venue is altogether in Department of Food Science & Nutrition, College of Community Science, AAU, Jorhat

 How to apply :

-Candidate may appear for the interview with bio data/reprints/publications/thesis etc, along with one copy of passport size photograph also.
+Candidates having requisite qualifications may report and submit application in plain paper along with bio-data with self-attested copies of certificates and other testimonials as per date and time mentioned above.

-Original and attested copies of all testimonials must also be presented at the time of interview.
+Applicants must also bring original certificates/ documents for verification at the time of interview.

 Detailed Advertisement : Click Here